 Student Housing and Dining Development Advisory and Implementation Advisory

 Faced with tremendous enrollment growth over the last several years, Texas Woman’s University was forced to occupy on-campus facilities over capacity and master-lease off-campus apartments and hotels.
-A new residential village would bring students—especially sophomores—back to campus, keeping them connected with the TWU community.
+A new residential village would expand its on-campus residential capacity, bringing students previously living throughout Denton back to campus, keeping them connected with the TWU community.

 Brailsford & Dunlavey initially helped the university develop a clear path toward reducing housing space constraints, enhancing programming initiatives for students, and generating positive economics.
 The Residential Village Project resulted from a series of analyses of market conditions and housing demand, as well as capital source options for funding, including a public-private partnership structure.

 The project reached financial close in 2018, with B&D advising TWU through the development of the financial structure that best suited each party’s interests.
 The team defined a solution that incorporated a qualified management agreement for the dining facility, enabling it to be financed through tax-exempt bonds.